moderndatacompany/dataos.info/docs/interfaces/workbench.md

 <figcaption align = "center">Limited permission to query this Table</figcaption>

-You can create data policies (mask and filter) to guide what data the user sees once they access a dataset.
+Data policies (mask and filter) can be created to guide what data the user sees once they access a dataset.
 To learn more, refer to Data Policies.

 **Tables**